 1.3.3 Association of symptom burden and anxiety/depression with neurocognitive function

-1.3.4 Evaluate the potential correlation between the prognostic scoring systems RTOG RPA and the diagnosis-specific graded prognostic assessment (DS-GPA) and neurocognitive function at baseline and overtime.
+1.3.4 Evaluate the potential correlation between the prognostic scoring systems RTOG RPA (Please advise if this is a correct location for a callout of Appendix XX.) and the diagnosis-specific graded prognostic assessment (DS-GPA) and neurocognitive function at baseline and overtime.

 BACKGROUND